AbleCorp/ablecpu/README.md

 This is a repo containing both the library and the launcher for the ableCPU emulator (vm)

+The main development of this project is done at [AbleHub](https://git.ablecorp.us/AbleCpu).
+The github repositiories are just mirrors for legacy and SEO reasons.

 AbleCPU is a project only done for learning purposes and should probably not be used productively.

 ## License